 - Location: Switzerland

-- Price: the cost is $5.00 a month for the first year, billed annually.
-The premium version is $6.67 a month for the first year.
+- Price: the cost is $5.00 /month for the first year, billed annually.
+The premium version is $3.75/month for the first year

 - Features: live chat support, zero-knowledge DNS, no-logging policy, public wifi protection

 VyprVPN isn’t as private as other options.
 They don’t log user activity, but they do keep track of source IP address, and some other details like start and stop time.
 The encryption standards are quite high.
 The services worked for unblocking Netflix, Hulu, and BBC iPlayer content but weren’t always consistent.
-It worked of unblocking US Netflix, but not EU Netflix.
+It unblocked US Netflix, but not UK Netflix.

 One thing we loved about VyprVPN was the fast speeds.
 One thing we disliked was the layout of the desktop client, however, we liked the mobile apps.
-The network has over 70 server locations.
+The network has servers in over 70 countries.
 Overall, there is a lot to like about VyprVPN, but we wish the privacy standards were a little higher.

 7. TorGuard ‣